-You Adviser will need copies of your last 3 months bank statements showing your income being received.
+You Adviser will need copies of your last 3 months personal bank statements for all accounts that you hold showing your income being received.
 If you are self-employed and have a business account, we will need statements for your business as well.
 Ideally these will be the full statements which are either posted to you or downloaded from your online banking.
 Lenders will accept transactions lists instead of statements, but these must contain your name, sort code and account number and cannot be in the form of a spreadsheet.
 If you are having trouble downloading statements your Adviser will be able to help you with this.